simonloach/PS_2021/README.md

 All will be viewed from the scope of `docker compose up` command and each instance of container is distinguishable by color of the `stdout`.

+Now to interact with containers that play random moves attach to the container that you want to interact with from other terminal.
+You can do that by typing `docker ps` and then copy the ID of container that you want to attach to into `docker attach <ID>`.
+We suggest observing from the perspective of the server.
+To restart do `make demo-down`.

+## Playing yourself
+Additionaly you can do `make up` to start two containers with automatic moves not enabled on one of them so that you can play yourself against computer.

+To restart do `make down`.

 # Documentation

 ## Client